Seal point, chocolate point, blue point, lilac point

 Any food you feed them should list meat as the first ingredient and preferably as the first several.
 There are fruits and vegetables that provide important nutrients, but they should be included as bonuses, not as the primary basis of the food.

-The more protein inside the food, the better.
-You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t easily digested by cats.
+The more protein in the food, the better.
+You can’t just look at the protein numbers listed on the label, though, as some manufacturers pad their totals with plant proteins, which aren’t complete proteins for cats.
 Make sure the protein comes from real meat.

-Beyond that, you’ll want plenty of fat, fiber, and water in the food.
+Beyond that, you’ll want plenty of fat, some fiber, and high moisture content in the food.
 This will help keep them feeling full while giving them long-lasting energy, and the water is useful for staving off dehydration.
-This is important, as many cats don’t eat enough.
+This is important, as many cats don’t drink enough.

 This is a high-energy breed, so they’ll need to burn off that energy in some form or fashion.
 That means a fair amount of exercise.